 Step 4 – Arrange Start Date

-Once your application been accepted by the Board of Directors, the Volunteer Coordinator will arrange a start date convenient to you and the team you will be working with.
+Once the Board of Directors has accepted your application, the Volunteer Coordinator will arrange a start date convenient to you and the team you will be working with.

 Step 5 – Induction and trial period

 You will receive a warm welcome from our volunteers and an induction into your role (including a Health and Safety briefing).
 After your first four weeks of volunteering, the Volunteer Coordinator will contact you to make sure you are happy in your role.

 Frequently Asked Questions – Volunteering

 How old do you have to be to volunteer?
 You must be over 15 years old to volunteer.

 Does the Museum pay expenses?
 We are sorry, but we don’t currently pay transport, subsistence or childcare costs.